rebolyte/hugo-minimal/README.md

 - PurgeCSS will fail if any of your templates are empty.
 - If you add themes, you need to add the file location in the PurgeCSS `content` configuration item.

+## TODO

+* Implement some kind of work-around for NetlifyCMS widgets that depend on a field's value (e.g. a media block that displays either an image or a video).
+See [this issue](https://github.com/netlify/netlify-cms/issues/565).

 [![Netlify Status](https://api.netlify.com/api/v1/badges/2fade68f-423c-44b1-80b5-ce4323ad3b8e/deploy-status)](https://app.netlify.com/sites/hugo-minimal/deploys)